-It has always been said that Honda make very civilised road bikes, of course you can remove the lights and ride on the track whereas Yamaha make race bikes and of course you can fit some lights and ride on the road.
-And to an extent that philosophy is still true today, 30 or 40 years later.
+It has always been said since I was a lad that Honda make very civilised road bikes, of course you can remove the lights and ride on the track whereas Yamaha make race bikes and of course you can fit some lights and ride on the road.
+And to an extent that philosophy is still true today, 40 years later.
 Yamaha really started making track bikes whereas Honda made road bikes, these days those lines are blurred but some character differences remain.

 Here are the 2 contenders: Honda in red and Yamaha in blue and black.

 So what did I find?
-Perhaps not suprisingly they feel quite similar to ride.
+Perhaps not suprisingly they feel similar to ride.
 Fast, easy to ride and great fun.
-Gear changes are both great (the Yamaha has a quickshifter), clutches light and both bikes very easy to ride with excellent brakes.
+Gear changes are both sweet (the Yamaha has a quickshifter for up changes), clutches light and both bikes easy to ride with excellent brakes.
 The main difference between them is the “feel” of the engine.
-Riding the Honda you could be on a 500 twin until you open the throttle, then she will take off like a scalded cat but you feel that you are in charge.
+Riding the Honda you could be on a 500 twin until you open the throttle and then she will take off like a scalded cat but you feel that you are in charge.
 The MT10 with that R1 big-bang engine instead lets you know that you are riding a performance bike and make no mistake, this bike wants to FLY so you feel that you must keep her on a short leash or else!!
 She stands up on the back wheel with the slightest provocation, be warned.

 His impression???
-Well more or less like mine and he loves them both, both new bikes are smaller and more nimble than the FZ1 so much easier to ride, and he really wants to buy the MT10 from me as soon as he can raise the cash!!!
+Well more or less like mine and he loves them both, the new bikes are smaller and more nimble than the FZ1 so easier to ride and he really wants to buy the MT10 from me as soon as he can raise the cash!!!
 STOP PRESS the weather here is getting much more spring-like so today the new FJR1300 came out of the garage for a short ride, WHAT a bike!!